 Make sure your photographer does a location scout of your venue beforehand.In my opinion it is best to do a creative shoot in a few spots rather than rushing around to too many locations.

-During the creative shoot, I start off with photographing the whole bridal party (i.e. couple plus bridesmaids and groomsmen)
+During the creative shoot, I start off with photographing the whole bridal party (i.e. couple plus bridesmaids and groomsmen) and once that is done I send them back to the venue so you don’t have an audience watching you.
+Make sure there are enough cars if these are required.

 Hopefully you would have had a chance to take lots of pics of them in the morning so you can spend more time on the couples shoot.

-Most people aren’t natural models so having an engagement shoot with your photographer really helps on your big day.
+Most people aren’t natural models so having an engagement session with your photographer really helps on your big day.
 You will all be better acquainted with each other and will be far more used to being natural in front of a camera.

 Organise a sheet to sit on (or in the case below … lie on!) and a pair of comfy shoes as your photographer may ask you to walk a bit to get the perfect shot or sit on the ground.